 The shaft is to be divided into two pathways vertically for separation of inflow and outflow.
 Usually this is constructed from either plywood, plasterboard or galvanised steel etc. and does not require insulation.
-Note that the split is not equal, with the larger section above the E-Stack fans in winter.
+Note that the split requirement is not central and is more of a 60/40 split, please see our installation drawings for further information on this.